Sonic Generations: Development

-Development of Sonic Generations began after the completion of Sonic Unleashed in 2008, when developer Sonic Team began discussing possible ideas for a twentieth anniversary Sonic game.
+Development of Sonic Generations began after the completion of Sonic Unleashed in 2008, alongside Sonic Colors, when developer Sonic Team began discussing possible ideas for a twentieth anniversary Sonic game.
 The console/PC version of the game was directed by Hiroshi Miyamoto, and Yoshinobu Uba was the Lead Game Designer.
 Producer Takashi Iizuka wanted a game that incorporated the best of Sonic's history, and offered more replay value compared to previous games.
 The team eventually decided to split the gameplay into two separate playstyles: one representing the original games and another representing more recent ones.
 The team chose to develop on the high-definition (HD) PlayStation 3 and Xbox 360 consoles, wanting the game to re-imagine levels and aspects of previous entries with high-quality graphics.
 A port for Windows was also made; development was handled by Devil's Details.
 Dimps assisted with production of the Nintendo 3DS version.
 Sega considered making the 3DS version a port of the console versions, but instead chose to develop from scratch to make it unique and celebrate Sonic's portable history.
 A version for the Wii was planned, but was eventually abandoned due to hardware constraints.
+A PlayStation Portable port based on the 3DS version was also cancelled.